Eight Is Not Enough… But It’s A Start!

 I think I needed more experience shooting and watching how models move and pose while I’m shooting before I could give direction.
-So I didn’t really start doing more of this until the last two shoots with Damsel Doll.
+So I didn’t really start doing more of this until the last two sessions with Damsel Doll.
 I started with some suggestions to reduce the tension in her face and hands.
-On the next shoot, I suggested that she not freeze when I started shooting and to change facial expressions and move instead.
-I also suggested some poses during our last shoot.
-I definitely need to continue working on this, but I’m making progress with every shoot and by watching photographers who upload videos of their sessions on YouTube.[Editor’s Note: Since publishing this blog post, I’ve started specializing in boudoir photography.
+On the next session, I suggested that she not freeze when I started shooting and to change facial expressions and move instead.
+I also suggested some poses during our last session.
+I definitely need to continue working on this, but I’m making progress with every session and by watching photographers who upload videos of their sessions on YouTube.[Editor’s Note: Since publishing this blog post, I’ve started specializing in boudoir photography.
 In my marketing, I target the everyday woman and don’t work with professional models as often anymore.
 So I do a lot of coaching now.
 I demonstrate every pose, have them copy it, then fine tune it by explaining where they should put their arms, legs, hands, and feet, how to adjust their hair, outfit, jewelry, and props, if used, where to look, what facial expression I want, etc. I am now trying to learn how to elicit emotional expressions. and responses.]

 The small talk and chit chat is difficult for me… I never know what to talk about with someone I don’t know very well.
 So, one thing I’ve started doing is trying to meet with every new model in a public location, like Starbucks, to talk about the shoot and get to know one another a little bit.
-I find this helps break the ice and makes the beginning of the shoot a little less awkward.
-This helped a little during the shoot at the M Resort.
+I find this helps break the ice and makes the beginning of the session a little less awkward.
+This helped a little during the session at the M Resort.
 If we can’t meet face to face, then I try to do this over a video call on Zoom.

 I did go buy a Bluetooth speaker to play music during shoots.
 I generally let the model connect his/her phone to it and play whatever s/he wants since I try to use my phone to take behind the scenes photos using a Bluetooth remote.
 Generally, it’s not possible to connect to both the speaker and the remote at the same time.
 Plus, I think it’s better if the model controls the music.
 I think I’m going to also load music and streaming music apps on my iPad, so I can use my iPad for music.